-In case the operator becomes unable to continue crane operation due to injury or illness, the Sidelifter must be stopped immediately and the fact must be reported to a responsible person.
+If you are unable to continue crane operation due to injury or illness, the Sidelifter must be stopped immediately and the fact must be reported to a responsible person.
 All operations must be disabled until it has been established whether the Sidelifter caused the injury or illness and the Sidelifter has been assessed as suitable for service.